fhiso/sources-and-citations/rdfa-bindings.md

     https://terms.fhiso.org/sources/Source

-In addition, applications supporting a larger part of RDFa *may* discard triples where the object is an RDF blank node.
+In addition, applications supporting a larger part of RDFa *must* discard triples where the object is an RDF blank node.

+{.note}  A future FHISO standard might extend this data model to include support for blank nodes.

 {.note}  This standard is designed to allow implementers to parse those RDFa constructs used without having to consider how they map to RDF.